mfwolffe/mfwolffe/README.md

 [^1]: _Sapient sat._
 [^2]: _It matters._

-nota bene; *if you're a person who appreciates subtleties, check the commits on this readme.*
+nota bene; *if you're a person who is for some reason reading this, and who appreciates ...subtleties?
+Maybe is a word... check the commits on this readme?*